 The best thing about planting irises is that only a few rhizomes can spawn many offspring to beautify your property well into the future.

 Unfortunately, the iris' striking blooms only last a couple of weeks before they start to fade and dry out.
 Deadheading or removing the blooms from the irises will prevent the iris from going to seed.

 Cut off the iris blooms with clean scissors when they fade.
 Cut the bloom and the stem clear to the ground, but don't remove any of the foliage while it's still green.
 The iris rhizomes need the energy from the foliage to grow throughout the winter and bloom the following spring.
 Avoid fertilizing irises as it's not required for their growth and can promote root rot.

 Cutting Back Iris Leaves

 Remove the foliage when it dies down and turns yellow.
 Keep the planting area tidy, and remove any weeds and debris.
 Iris prefer dry conditions, so remember to water only during very hot, dry periods.
 Don't add mulch to the iris bed as that will keep moisture at the roots and cause rot.
 Avoid putting iris clippings in the composter as they can promote infection.

-Most iris can live throughout the winter, even in cold temperatures and don't require additional steps for them to stay warm.
+Most iris can live throughout the winter in their hardiness zone range, even in cold temperatures and don't require additional steps for them to stay warm.